Luwate/rl-trading-bot/README.md

 2. Executives & Decision-Makers - AI-powered trading solutions improve efficiency, reduce human bias, and increase market opportunity.
 3. Quantitative Traders - Focus on algorithmic optimization and performance metrics.
 4. Risk Management Teams - Ensure the strategy aligns with financial risk controls.

+## DATA UNDERSTANDING
+DATA COLLECTION

+Market cryptocurrency data obtained from Binance and CMC served our purpose.
+This goes back to February 2020.
+The top 50 coins by market cap, which also describe best the volatility in the market, were chosen.
+The dataset contains 10711 rows and 75 columns.
+The columns contain the closing price and volume traded for each coin.
+Each entry is a record of the close and volume after 4 hours.
+Closing price - helps identify stable trends, reduces noise, and simplifies trade execution Volume - confirms price movements, detects breakouts, and provides liquidity that is favorable for trades to be executed.